 Easy on the eye, and at ease in the world, Gil is co-CEO of The Creative Counsel (TCC).
-What started as a two-man outfit doing promos, grew to become one of Africa’s largest advertising agency groups.
+What started as a two-man outfit doing promos grew to become one of Africa’s largest advertising agency groups.
 But those who know Gil are unsurprised.
 Since his early days as a Zap Mag teen presenter, he’s always had a star quality about him.
 Relentless optimism fuels this wunderkind.
 That, and a penchant for stylish shoes.
-Since then he’s gone on to co-found LLH Capital, sits on the board of Kalon, one of SA’s biggest venture capital tech funds, and is now a Shark on M-Net’s Shark Tank.
+Since then he’s gone on to co-found LLH Capital, sits on the board for Kalon, one of SA’s biggest venture capital tech funds, and was a Shark on M-Net’s Shark Tank.
 He’s passionate about digitalising the African continent and promoting homegrown entrepreneurship.
 And he’s become something of a trend forecaster.